Atubak/vacation-finder-backend/README.md

 - locationFinder function that manages the order in which the above are to be called.
 With some messages indicating its progress.
 ---

+You can check it out by going to https://vacation-locator-vacaloca.herokuapp.com/locations/example.
+This will show a sample response with the categories "circus" and "beach".